getodk/docs/shared-src/docs-tech-guide.rst

             Try running the installer again.
             You may also have to add Python to your Windows search path.
-            You can do this by going to advanced system settings -> Environmental Variables -> Edit System Variables, then adding the path to the directory containing python.
+            You can do this by going to advanced system settings -> Environmental Variables :menuselection:`Advanced System Settings -> Environmental Variables -> Edit System Variables`, then adding the path to the directory containing Python.
             If the problem persists, and you can't debug it yourself, asks us about it on |odk-slack|_.